-All lateness, after the registers are closed promptly, will be treated as unauthorised absence and the same procedures as for absence will be followed.
+All lateness, after the registers are closed (thirty minutes after the start of each session), will be treated as unauthorised absence and the same procedures as for absence will be followed.

 Monitoring and Referral

 Attendance is monitored regularly by the Attendance Officer who will report concerns to the Extended Schools and Attendance HLTA and the Education Welfare Officer.